Cardinal Tetra vs Celestial Pearl Danio (Galaxy Rasbora): Complete Comparison (2026)

 Health and Lifespan Comparison

 Cardinal Tetra has a typical lifespan of 4-5 years, while Celestial Pearl Danio (Galaxy Rasbora) lives approximately 3-5 years.
 Health profiles differ significantly between these fish.
-Cardinal Tetra is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Celestial Pearl Danio (Galaxy Rasbora) faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Cardinal Tetra is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Celestial Pearl Danio (Galaxy Rasbora) faces its own health challenges including species-specific conditions.
+Equivalent numbers of documented health predispositions, though the specific conditions and protocols are different.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health